CLOSED CHURCHES WITHIN THE

 Directions:

-From the cross roads in West Burlington on US 6, go south
+From the cross roads in West

-0.5 miles to Fairview Road.
-Go east on
+Burlington on US 6, go south 0.5 miles to Fairview Road.
+Go east on Fairview

-Fairview Road 1 mile to the intersection where the main road turns to the
+Road 1 mile to the intersection where the main road turns to the right.
+The church stood at that intersection, on the

-on the southeast corner.
+southeast corner.

 Historic Conference: